pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1844 Reading

+Today I only read the Fundamentals of Data Engineering book a little.
+I learned the roles that interact with a data engineer, first the upstream data producers: Software engineer, data architects and DevOps and SREs, next the downstream data consumers: Data analysts, data scientist and machine learning engineers.
+Data engineering is am amazing field requires skills for variuos categories and work with my favorite language Java, also Scala is good to know.

 ### Day 1843 Data Engineering and Airflow

 Today I studied some Data Engineering topics, I begin to read the Fundamentals of Data Engineering book, this book for the moment is teaching to me the fundamentals concepts of data engineering and the role of a data engineer within a company.
 I practice today creating an Airflow dag, I want to build a test DAG for practice.